Driving the value of Change Management through Metrics

 Linking business metrics to change management metrics

-Details of business metrics can often be obtained from various project documentation including the project charter, business case, project management plan, benefits plan, etc. This can be complemented with interviews or conversations with key project stakeholders including the project sponsors, project manager, decision makers, etc.
+Details of business metrics can often be obtained from various project documentation including the project charter, business case, project management plan, benefits plan, etc. This can be complemented with interviews or conversations with key project stakeholders including the project sponsors, project managers, decision-makers, etc.

 Examples of Business metrics that are derived from Business Outcomes: